January 8, 2021

 - A stringent routine of cleaning and disinfecting classrooms and other buildings throughout each week.

-FMU has already altered its traditional fall calendar as an additional safety step.
+FMU has already altered its traditional academic calendar as an additional safety step.
 The University calendar does not include a week-long spring break.
 However, four “Patriot Pause Days” are included.
 No classes will be held on Patriot Pause Days.